andri77/gemini-cli-automation/README.md

 ## Mock API Generator

 The Mock API generator is a simple tool that can be used to generate mock APIs for testing purposes.
 It allows developers and testers to simulate API responses, enabling frontend and backend development to proceed in parallel without waiting for actual API implementations.
 It can generate mock responses for GET, POST, PUT, and DELETE requests.

-## Security and Penetration Tests

-Security and penetration tests are a crucial part of the testing suite, designed to uncover vulnerabilities that could be exploited by malicious actors.
-These tests specifically target common API security flaws, such as:

-*   **Injection Flaws:** Attempting to inject malicious code (e.g., SQL, XSS) into input fields to see if the application is vulnerable.
-*   **Broken Authentication/Authorization:** Testing if unauthorized users can access restricted resources or perform actions they shouldn't.
-*   **Improper Error Handling:** Checking if error messages reveal sensitive system information.
-*   **Rate Limiting Issues:** Assessing if the API is susceptible to brute-force attacks or denial-of-service by overwhelming it with requests.

-The tests in `API/tests/test_security.py` are designed to simulate these scenarios and report on the API's behavior.

-## Performance Tests

-Performance tests are essential for evaluating the responsiveness, stability, and scalability of the API under various load conditions.
-Using Locust, these tests simulate a large number of concurrent users interacting with the API, providing insights into:

-*   **Response Times:** How quickly the API responds to requests.
-*   **Throughput:** The number of requests the API can handle per second.
-*   **Error Rates:** The frequency of errors under load.
-*   **Resource Utilization:** How the API utilizes server resources (CPU, memory) during peak load.

-The `perf/tests/locustfile.py` defines the user behavior and load patterns for these tests.